 What is an IoT App?

 An IoT App contains all the logic for an application on the internet of things.
 All executable files are combined in it.
-The IoT App is the application that, like a smartphone app, is installed on the individual devices as well as on the IoT Platform itself.
+The IoT app is the application that is installed, similar to a smartphone app, on the individual devices as well as on the IoT platform itself.
 Configurations can then be made on the respective devices, but the basic functionality of the application remains the same.

 The IoT App does much more and takes care of the graphical representation of the application.

 IoT apps are blueprints that guarantee a quick result in the implementation of digitized products.

 The goal here is to makesimplicity possible for users, even for small batches, while at the same time ensuring rapid implementation of the customer’s requirement.